uurnik/UC-Static/README.md

 # Setup Instructions

 ### Install docker
-> `curl -fsSL https://get.docker.com -o get-docker.sh`
+> `sudo curl -fsSL https://get.docker.com -o get-docker.sh`

 if curl is not install, you can install using
 > `sudo apt install curl`